 Stage 1 Labor (the “contraction” stage) is truly Mother Nature’s ultimate interval training.
 Contractions begin very mild (almost imperceptible) with long rest periods in between.
 As labor progresses, contractions grow in intensity and duration, and the rest in between gets shorter.
-To learn more about what happens during labor, including the specifics of Stage 1, see our 3-Part Childbirth Preparation Series.
-As you learn about the three phases of Stage 1 Labor — the intensity of the intervals, and the several hours that managing through these intervals can take — it is clear that energy system training is key to successfully managing through this stage.
-If you wish to have an unmedicated birth (or even if you don’t) learning how to manage through intensity, conserve energy, and maximize your recovery time, is critical.
-This is where LIIT comes in.
+Therefore, energy system training is key to successfully managing through Stage 1 Labor.
+This is where LIIT™ (Labor Intensity Interval Training) comes in.

 What is LIIT?